apache/druid/docs/ingestion/kafka-ingestion.md

 ### `ioConfig`

-The `ioConfig` influences how data is read from a source system, such as Apache Kafka, Amazon S3, a mounted filesystem, or any other supported source system.
+The `ioConfig` defines how Druid reads data from a source system, such as Apache Kafka, Amazon S3, a mounted filesystem, or any other supported source system.

 The following table outlines the `ioConfig` configuration properties specific to Kafka.

-For configuration properties shared across all supervisor-led ingestion, refer to [supervisor `ioConfig`](supervisor.md#ioconfig).
+For properties common to all streaming ingestion configurations, see [supervisor `ioConfig`](supervisor.md#ioconfig).

 |Property|Type|Description|Required|Default|
 |--------|----|-----------|--------|-------|